 How much can I contribute to a PERA account?

 Contribution is voluntary and the amount may depend on the contributor, but the maximum that can be contributed every year is P100,000 for residents of the Philippines, and P200,000 for those living and working overseas.

-PERA contributions amounting to more than P100,000 or P200,000, as the case may be, will not be accepted by the PERA Administrator.
+PERA contributions beyond said limits, that is, more than P100,000 or P200,000 as the case may be, will not be accepted by the PERA Administrator.

 Who is a PERA Administrator?

 A PERA Administrator is an entity which had been pre-qualified by the applicable Regulatory Authority (BSP, SEC, or Insurance Commission) and accredited by the BIR, and is responsible for administering and overseeing the PERA of the Contributor-investor.

 As of 2019, only BPI and BDO have been pre-qualified by the BSP and accredited by the BIR as PERA Administrators.

 Who are the other parties in the PERA?

 Aside from the Contributor (investor) and the PERA Administrator, other parties include: